hasura/pgdeltastream/README.md

 PGDeltaStream gives you endpoints to snapshot your current data and then start streaming after the snapshot guaranteeing that you don’t lose any event data.
 Clients can also ACK an offset value as frequently as they desire over the websocket connection.
 If a client reconnects, then the stream continues from the last ACKed offset.

-This process **guarantees atleast-once delivery** of changes in postgres.
+This process **guarantees atleast-once delivery** of changes in Postgres.

 ## How it works